 COVID-19 As a Catalyst for the (Re-)Constitutionalisation of International Law: One Health ─ One Welfare

-in Makane Moïse Mbengue and Jean d’Aspremont (eds), International Law and Crisis Narratives (Brill 2021 Forthcoming)
+in Makane Moïse Mbengue and Jean d’Aspremont (eds), Crisis Narratives in International Law (Brill Nijhoff, Leiden/Boston 2022), 85-99

 Date Written: November 12, 2020

 The paper recalls that an infectious disease such as COVID-19 hits with disproportionate negative effects the poorer populations and thus exacerbates the wealth and income gap inside and across states.
 As previous diseases, the pandemic is both a driver and an outcome of international relations.
 Against the background that the foundations of international law have been laid by infecting the “others”, and that notably zoonoses have stimulated institution-building on the international plane, it is not out of the question that the COVID-19 pandemic will trigger developments in international law.
 The normative proposal is to modify and operationalise the so-far underdeveloped One Health approach, informed by the international constitutional principle of solidarity.

 Keywords: zoonosis, pandemic, wealth gap, animal colonialism, Organisation internationale des Epizooties, wildlife, livestock, solidarity, international constitutional law